Can You Patent an App: Everything You Need to Know

-- Does your patent contain an element that could be considered an inventive concept?
+- Does your patent contain an element that could be considered an inventive or novel concept?

-If the answer to both these questions is no, your app can be patented as long as it is also novel and non-obvious.
+If the answer to all of these questions is no, your app can be patented as long as it is also novel and non-obvious.
 Novel simply means your app is completely new.
 It does not copy other apps' elements.
-The USPTO considers an invention non-obvious if it would not have been obvious to a professional in a similar field.
-If an invention combines other inventions or is a variation of an existing invention, it will not be non-obvious.

 You will also need to file for your patent within a year of first disclosing it.
 The first time you reveal your app to the public, this one-year period begins.